fastforwardlabs/mdffreport12/src/03-technical.md

 ### Variational Autoencoders

-**DT: "a VAE learns a mapping
-from input to a distribution" -> "a VAE learns a mapping from an input to a distribution"**

 A variational autoencoder (VAE) is an extension of the autoencoder.
 Similar to an autoencoder, it consists of an encoder and a decoder network component, but it also includes important changes in the structure of the learning problem to accommodate variational inference.
-As opposed to learning a mapping from the input data to a fixed bottleneck vector (a point estimate), a VAE learns a mapping from input to a distribution, and learns to reconstruct the original data by sampling from this distribution using a latent code.
+As opposed to learning a mapping from the input data to a fixed bottleneck vector (a point estimate), a VAE learns a mapping from an input to a distribution, and learns to reconstruct the original data by sampling from this distribution using a latent code.
 In Bayesian terms, the prior is the distribution of the latent code, the likelihood is the distribution of the input given the latent code, and the posterior is the distribution of the